SDR vs BDR: Build High-Performance Sales Teams in 2026

 What skills make a successful SDR vs BDR?

-SDRs need active listening, clear communication, time management, and CRM discipline.
-BDRs need persistence, cold calling comfort, research creativity, and objection handling.
+SDRs need active listening, clear communication, time management, CRM discipline, and comfort working alongside AI.
+BDRs need persistence, cold calling comfort, research creativity, objection handling, multi-channel proficiency, and consultative thinking.
 Different skill sets for different roles.

 How do outbound and inbound work together?